HadleyLab/nicegui_chat/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the same MIT License that covers the project.

-Thank you for helping make MammoChat better! 💗
+Thank you for helping make MammoChat™ better! 💗